TUM-Dev/Campus-iOS/README.md

 It mostly targets phones, but can also be used on tablets or any other device that runs iOS.
 We also have a [mac app](https://github.com/TUM-Dev/Campus-iOS/releases/lastest).
 This is the repo for the iOS version of the TUM Campus App.

+## 🚨 Public Service Announcement 🚨

+The current state of the game is, that we have three Campus apps ([iOS](https://github.com/TUM-Dev/Campus-iOS), [Android](https://github.com/TUM-Dev/Campus-Android), [UWP](https://github.com/TUM-Dev/Campus-iOS)).
+This current model brings a few downsides, but most notorios are feature divergence and bugfixes.
+It also relies on there always being a core maintainer to each of the projects.

+Feature divergance and the lack of a maintainer on the Android side have pushed us towards uniting our front and merging the effort into a [Flutter](https://flutter.dev/)-based alternative.

+You are still welcome to contribute to this Campus-iOS.
+This new codebase will take over these apps sometime in 2024: [github.com/TUM-Dev/Campus-Flutter](https://github.com/TUM-Dev/Campus-Flutter)

 ## Features

 - [x] Calendar Access